fumitoh/modelx/doc/source/spyder.rst

 .. figure:: images/spyder/SpyderMainMenuForModelx.png

-To specify the DataFrame object to display, enter a Python expression that returns the DataFrame object, in the text box labeled *Expression*.
+To specify a DataFrame object to display, enter a Python expression that returns the DataFrame object, in the text box labeled *Expression*.
 The Python expression is evaluated in the global namespace of the